Open July 1st, 2026 – January 3rd, 2027

 Permanent Collection

-In addition to our temporary exhibits, our submarine and our Coast Guard cutter, the USS Silversides Submarine Museum offers an extensive permanent collection highlighting the role of submarines in World War II, submarine technology and submarine construction.
+In addition to our temporary exhibits and submarine, the USS Silversides Submarine Museum offers an extensive permanent collection highlighting the role of submarines in World War II, submarine technology and submarine construction.

 The USS Flier